Polish-American vote: History

-Polish-Americans entered the United States in relatively small numbers prior to the 1920s, and during this time many were apolitical or would swing from the Democratic Party to Republican Party without any allegiance.
+Polish-Americans entered the United States in relatively large numbers before 1914, and during this time many were mostly apolitical.
 Only during the 1920s as a result of Woodrow Wilson's policies did America's Polonia turn to the Democratic Party with strong allegiance; the allegiance to the Democratic Party was strengthened by the candidacy of Al Smith, a Catholic politician, and FDR's labor reforms.